linkerd/website/linkerd.io/content/2/features/canary-release.md

 specification.

 With [Flagger](https://flagger.app/) and Linkerd it is possible to completely automate continuous delivery for your applications.
+Take a peek at the [tutorial](/2/tasks/canary-release/) for instructions on how to do your own canary release.